Work Activities

 Recycling

 Recycling is an active activity, responsible for collecting and monitoring our recyclable waste.
-Students rotate through the buildings collecting recyclables and keeping the collection areas as sanitary and organized as possible.
-More than just collecting cans, the purpose is to educate the community about the reuse and recycling of waste.
+Students rotate through the buildings to collect recyclables and keep the collection areas sanitary and organized.
+More than just collecting cans, the purpose of this activity is to educate the community about the reuse and recycling of waste.

 Sheep and Garden - Land Use

-The Sheep and Dye Garden Activity meets in the fall and spring trimesters.
-Students care for the sheep, including cleaning their pen each week and assisting with trimming hooves and shearing.
-Students will also wash fleeces in preparation for hand spinning and tend the dye garden.
-This includes growing plants, weeding, and harvesting dye materials.
-Students will have the opportunity to dye Putney fleece and yarn with the dye plants that we grow.
+The sheep and garden activity meets in the fall and spring terms.
+Students care for the sheep, which includes cleaning their pen each week, assisting with both trimming hooves and shearing them, and washing fleeces in preparation for hand spinning.
+This activity also includes tending the dye garden by growing plants, weeding, and harvesting dye materials.
+This activity allows Putney students to dye fleece and yarn gathered and spun by the community using plants grown and harvested on campus.

 Sustainability Crew

-The newly revised Sustainability Activity puts students in the front seat of sustaining and improving the environmental stewardship of the Putney community.
-Students facilitate the reduction of excess materials into our campus waste stream by managing elements of the composting and recycling programs, contributing directly to the process of reimagining what a sustainable school can be.
-Students will be implementing new ways to improve the conservation systems in place.
-This may include design, construction, art work, conducting interviews, creating proposals, or working alongside other groups as we consciously pursue the best means to realize our school’s fundamental belief: “To steward and protect the land . . . and to shape our community as a model of sustainable living.”
+This activity puts students in the front seat of sustaining and improving the environmental stewardship of our community.
+Students facilitate the reduction of excess materials into our campus waste stream by managing elements of the composting and recycling programs and contributing directly to the process of re-imagining what it means to be a sustainable school.
+Students also innovate and implement improvements to the conservation systems we already have in place.
+This may include anything from design, construction, art work, conducting interviews, writing proposals, or collaborating with other groups to pursue our school’s commitment to “steward and protect the land . . . and shape our community as a model of sustainable living.”

 Theater Tech

-This activity is responsible for the soundscape and lighting elements of the current play in production.
+The light and sound theater tech activity is responsible for the soundscape and lighting elements of the current play in production.
 We train carefully and work with a variety of technical equipment.
 Technicians practice task execution on cue to create an immersive theatrical experience with the stage performers.
-You will also learn how to "run the board" for assembly.
+Students also learn how to "run the board" for assembly.

 Woods Crew - Land Use

-This activity involves both firewood preparation and forest management.
-Students share responsibility for producing and transporting sufficient firewood for a number of heating stoves on and near campus, as well as the wood-fired baking oven in the school dining hall.
-This is a rigorous outdoor activity that acquaints students with Putney’s wood lots, teaches them responsible stewardship of the land, and instills in them a sense of self-reliance in a rural setting.
+The woods crew activity involves both firewood preparation and forest management.
+Students share responsibility for producing and transporting sufficient firewood for a number of heating stoves on and near campus as well as the wood-fired baking oven in the school dining hall.
+This is a rigorous outdoor activity that acquaints students with Putney’s wood lots, teaches them responsible stewardship of the land, and instills a sense of self-reliance in a rural setting.